The ‘missing middle’ is a huge driver of the housing crisis. This Chicago developer wants to fix it

 A new affordable housing project in Chicago is trying to do what few others can: develop homes for families earning the city’s median income.

 It’s a type of housing referred to as the missing middle.
-While affordable housing developers use subsidies to build out small low-priced units for people on the very low end of the income spectrum, and for-profit developers focus on the luxury side of things, there’s a lack of housing being built that’s big enough but also cheap enough for families that are neither rich nor technically poor.
+While affordable housing developers use subsidies to build out small, low-priced units for people on the very low end of the income spectrum, and for-profit developers focus on the luxury side of things, there’s a lack of housing being built that’s big enough but also cheap enough for families that are neither rich nor technically poor.

 This new development in Chicago’s East Garfield Park neighborhood aims to fill in that missing middle, and is using a new approach to get there.
 Harrison Row Townhomes is a 40-unit project, with both three-bedroom and four-bedroom houses, each priced at about $245,000, compared to the citywide median home price of $315,000.
 The homes comply with the city’s Affordable Requirements Ordinance, which requires developments of 10 or more housing units to set aside a certain amount at affordable prices.
 For developers, meeting this requirement has been easiest and cheapest with studios and one bedrooms.
 Structured Development, the Chicago-based company behind this new project, is trying to turn that tide.